Ntopo1/Network-Configuration---CCNA-Recap/README.md

 standby version 2
 standby 2 ip 10.3.0.1
 ```
-These are the same configurations as step 13, but in the 10.3.0.0 subnet, allowing 244 hosts in Office B. DSW-B1 is the active router and DSW-B2 is standby router in the PCs subnet.
+<p align="left">These are the same configurations as step 13, but in the 10.3.0.0 subnet, allowing 244 hosts in Office B. DSW-B1 is the active router and DSW-B2 is the standby router in the PCs subnet.</p>
 <br/>
 <br/>
 <h4>Step 18.
-Configure HSRPv2 group 3 for Office B’s Phones subnet (VLAN 20).
-Make DSW-B2 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-B2.</h4>
+Configure HSRPv2 group 3 for Office B’s Phones subnet (VLAN 20).</h4>
+ Make DSW-B2 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-B2.<br/>

 - <b>Subnet: 10.4.0.0/24</b>
 - <b>VIP: 10.4.0.1</b>